 - Admission is FREE!

-- Directions and map to The Marine Mammal Center
+- Directions, Public Transport Info and map to The Marine Mammal Center.

-- The Marine Mammal Center's Pet Policy: For the health and safety of both Center patients and domestic pets, pets (except fully immunized service dogs) are prohibited in the Center buildings and public areas of the facility.
-Service dogs are allowed to enter in the public areas only.
+- Sorry - No Dogs Allowed!
+For the health and safety of both Center patients and domestic animals, all pets (except fully immunized service dogs) are prohibited in the Center’s buildings and public areas.

-- February to May: Mostly northern elephant seals, Pacific harbor seals and some California sea lions.
-March through April is peak season for northern elephant seals, when nearly 100 pups may be on site and in public view.
-We may also have several dozen Pacific harbor seal pups that are not in public view because they are especially fragile and sensitive to human disturbance.
+- February to May: Pupping season!
+You’ll see northern elephant seals and California sea lions.
+Harbor seal pups are not on view because they are very fragile and sensitive to human disturbances.